amail/comfirm-dmarc-report-server/README.md

 Install
 -------

-First, install firm-dkim (extended version):
+First, install the libraries liburl, libxml2, openSSL and zlib.

+Then, install the extended firm-dkim:

     $ cd firm-dkim-extended
     $ make